How To Manage & Treat The Slow Healing Diabetic Foot Ulcers?

 Diabetic Foot Ulcer Treatment

-If you are experiencing this complication, the first thing you have to do is consult your doctor.
-Your doctor will examine the ulcer and will advise you on the best treatment suitable for you.
+If you are experiencing this specific complication, the first thing you have to do is consult your doctor.
+They will examine the ulcer and advise you on the best treatment suitable for your specific case.

 There are various treatment options for diabetic foot ulcers that are widely available in clinics or hospitals.
 Those include :